gvanrossum/gvanrossum.github.io/essays/formal.md

   then the built-in namespace.
 - If the binding scope is the toplevel scope, then the search continues in the built-in namespace.
+  (But see below for a wrinkle relating to `exec` and `eval`.)

-If the search reaches the built-in scope and the name is not found there, it the search raises `NameError`.
+If the search reaches the built-in namespace and the name is not found there, the search raises `NameError`.

 Note that augmented assignment (e.g. `x += 1`)
 combines a lookup and an assignment.